 - Whip the heavy cream in a chilled bowl until soft peaks form.
 Add powdered sugar and vanilla; continue to whip until peaks are just stiff.
 Spread whipped cream over topping and shape decoratively into a mound.
 Refrigerate until ready to serve.

-Peaches and Cream Pie – Delicious with fresh layer of peaches topped with streusel crumb!
+- Peaches And Cream Pie – A fresh layer of peaches topped with streusel crumb